 Author: Dr Mark Duffill, Hamilton, New Zealand, 2008.

-The disease is usually lethal if untreated.
-Any causative factors should be treated where possible.
 Symptomatic treatment consists of transfusion and corticosteroid therapy.
 Etoposide and ciclosporin have been reported to be helpful in some cases.
 Some authors recommend that cytophagic histiocytic panniculitis should be treated with CHOP-like polychemotherapy.
 Good results have been obtained with high dose intravenous immunoglobulin.
-If a subcutaneous T cell lymphoma is also present treatment will need to be modified accordingly.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.